leozz37/texugo/README.md

 ## Features

 -   End-to-end system that simulates a message switching system, with ZeroMQ;
-- Support to store messages on MongoDB;
+-   TODO: Support to store messages on MongoDB;
-- Support to spdlog;
+-   Logging support with spdlog;
-- Support to build binary and run application on Docker;
+-   TODO: Support to build binary and run application on Docker;

 ## Installation